Melissa Lucio is granted 11th-hour stay of execution by Texas appeals court

 It was Mr Saenz’s office that requested a death warrant and an execution date for Lucio, leading to her execution date being set back in January.

-The DA therefore also has the power to withdraw her execution date at any time.
+The DA therefore also had the power to withdraw her execution date at any time.

 Earlier this month, during a contentious hearing led by a bipartisan group of state lawmakers, Mr Saenz initially refused to take any action to stop Lucio’s execution and cast doubt on new evidence suggesting she was not responsible for Mariah’s death.